trajana/selection_problem/README.md

   - **Min-Max**
   - **Max-Min**

----

 ## Project Structure

 <pre>selection_problem/
-├── minmax/ # Min-Max experiments
-│ ├── main.py
-│ ├── exact_solution.py
-│ ├── primal_rounding.py
-│ ├── plot.py
-│ └── init.py
-├── maxmin/ # Max-Min experiments
-│ ├── main.py
+├── main.py
-│ ├── exact_solution.py
+├── exact_solution.py
-│ ├── primal_rounding.py
+├── primal_rounding.py
-│ ├── plot.py
+├── plot.py
-│ └── init.py
 ├── utils.py
-├── run_all.py # Runs all experiments and generates plots
 ├── results/ # Stores result files
 ├── requirements.txt
 └── README.md</pre>

----

 ## Running the Code

-To run all experiments (both Min-Max and Max-Min variants) and generate result files and plots:
+To run experiments for either the Min-Max or Max-Min criterion, open main.py and set the criterion at the top:

+CRITERION = "minmax"  # or "maxmin"

+Then, execute the script:

-python run_all.py
+python main.py

-This script will:
+This will:
- - Execute both minmax/main.py and maxmin/main.py
+- Run the experiment loop for the selected criterion
- - Generate .pkl and .csv result files
+  - Generate result files:
+  .pkl (for plots)
+  .csv (if EXPORT_CSV = True)
- - Optionally generate plots (if PLOT_RESULTS = True in run_all.py)
+- Automatically create a plot (if PLOT = True)

-You can change the following settings in the respective main.py files:
+You can change the following settings (in main.py):
+- CRITERION: "minmax" or "maxmin"
+- n_values: list of item counts (n) to evaluate
- - n, p: number of items and selection size
+- p = n // 2: number of items to select (calculated automatically)
 - N: number of cost scenarios
- - c_range: range of random costs
+- c_range: range of random costs (if not using fixed costs)
- - EXPORT_CSV: whether to save results as CSV
- - RUN_LOOP: whether to run multiple repetitions
- - num_runs: number of repetitions (if RUN_LOOP = True)
- - n_values: list of n-values to test

-You can switch between fixed and random cost matrices in both main.py files: Activate get_fixed_costs() or c = get_random_costs(n, N, c_range)
+- USE_FIXED_COSTS: set to True to use predefined costs from utils.py
-To define your own fixed cost matrix, modify the get_fixed_costs() function in utils.py.
+  - To define your own fixed cost matrix, modify the get_fixed_costs() function in utils.py.
     The  matrix should be of size n x N.

-If you run the main scripts directly (without run_all.py), you can generate the corresponding plots separately:

-python minmax/plot.py
-python maxmin/plot.py

-Note: To generate plots, make sure to first run the corresponding main.py script with RUN_LOOP = True, which creates the necessary .pkl result file.
+- num_runs: how many repetitions to run for each setting
+- EXPORT_CSV: whether to save .csv result files
+- PLOT: whether to generate a plot at the end

 # Dependencies